dropfred/js-toys/README.md

 Some tips for a maximum of bodies :
 - Set the number of species to one or two.
 - Use the lowest body size and force resolution.
+- Use bounce border mode.
 - Use a low force range (about 10-30 pixels) with a zero decay.

+_Caveats: although the demo runs correctly on smartphones supporting WEBGL 2, the UI is not designed for mobile devices._

 ## orbit